psthomas/psthomas.github.io/_posts/2017-07-28-mental-model.md

 ---

-Models are useful because they force us to be explicit about how we view the world and open those views up for criticism.
-I decided to create an interactive visualization to communicate my ideas about the world, which is included below.
+One reason models are useful is because they force us to be explicit about how we view the world, which opens our views up to criticism.
+I decided to create an interactive visualization to communicate my model of the world, which is included below.
 Although it's not meant to be mathematically perfect, I think it captures what I see as the important features and interactions between markets, government and research.
-People are too often overconfident in their explicit or implicit models of the world, so feel free to critique or [contribute](https://github.com/psthomas/mental-model).
+People are often too confident in their explicit or implicit models of the world, so feel free to critique or [contribute](https://github.com/psthomas/mental-model).

+There are three sectors in this model: markets, government, and research.
+Research is technically a subset of government, but it behaves sufficiently different to warrant it's own category.
+Each circle represents a project that needs funding.
+In the market each circle could represent a new product for a company to pursue, in government it could represent a new policy initiative, and in research it could represent the ongoing research in a lab.

+The radius of the circle is proportional to the room for more project funding -- when the project has been fully funded the radius and marginal impact of additional funding drop to zero.
+The x-axis represents the variation in project outcome and the y-axis represents the [marginal](https://en.wikipedia.org/wiki/Marginal_value) social impact of the project using units of something like wellbeing per dollar spent.

 <!--https://stackoverflow.com/questions/5867985-->